Woman's Place UK

 Woman's Place UK (Note: Formerly known as A Woman's Place UK.)
-(WPUK) was a British political advocacy group founded in 2017.
+(WPUK) was a British anti-transgender advocacy group founded in 2017.
 The group was opposed to gender self-identification for transgender people in the UK, and has advocated restricting access to women-only spaces on the basis of "sex, not gender".

 History

 The group was founded in response to the British government's launch of a consultation on proposals to change the Gender Recognition Act away from a medicalised system towards one based on statutory declaration.
 In late-July 2018, the group issued five demands: